 1- Tren a las Nubes

 Argentina’s most famous train trip is the Tren a las Nubes, or Train to the Clouds.

-The journey departs from Salta and takes passengers through some of the most beautiful landscapes Argentina has to offer.
+The journey departs from Salta and takes passengers through some of Argentina’s most beautiful landscapes.

 The train heads through the Lerma Valley, past the multicoloured Quebrada del Toro and even across a breath-taking viaduct where views over the desert canyon of La Polvorilla can be seen from a staggering altitude of 4200 m above sea level.